braindef/word-stats/readme.txt

 = Why the readability index column doesn't show any value? =

 The values are cached once the post is saved.
-I'll add in the future an option to recalculate all posts.

 = Why the live counters seem to lag? =